Welcome to Northcote’s PSHE Page!

 Our curriculum

-Personal and Social Education plays an important role in everyday life at Northcote.
+Personal, Social, Health and Economic education plays an important role in everyday life at Northcote and underpins our school ethos of ‘Caring, Learning, Growing’.
 Our aim is to allow each child the opportunity to achieve his/her potential in happy, caring surroundings, encouraging pupils to develop self-confidence and self-esteem.
+To support teaching and learning in this area we use and adapt the ‘Jigsaw PSHE’ Scheme of learning.

 PSHE encompasses all areas designed to promote children’s personal, social and health development.
 It gives children the knowledge, skills and understanding that they need to stay healthy and safe, develop worthwhile relationships, respect differences, develop independence and responsibility, and make the most of their own abilities and those of others.